Todd Manning: Reception and impact

-General popularity

-Todd's impact is varied.
-The rape storyline inspired feminist studies, and, in 1994, OLTL was awarded several Daytime Emmys in writing and acting for all the principles involved.
+In 1994, OLTL was awarded several Daytime Emmys in writing and acting for all the principals involved in the gang rape storyline.
 Michael Malone and Josh Griffith's team won an Emmy for writing, Susan Haskell won an Emmy for Outstanding Supporting Actress in a Drama Series, and Hillary B. Smith was awarded the Daytime Emmy Award for Outstanding Lead Actress in a Drama Series.
 Howarth won the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series.
 In 1995, Howarth was nominated for an Outstanding Supporting Actor in a Drama Series and Soap Opera Digest (SOD) named him Outstanding Leading Actor.
 SOD also named him Outstanding Villain in 1998.
-While Howarth has been called a "fan favorite, and one of the best actors in soaps", Todd has been called "one of the greatest characters of all-time" and Howarth's portrayal of him has been called "iconic".
-The Hollywood Reporter stated that even though Todd was a convicted rapist, he was the most popular character and Howarth was the most popular actor on OLTL.
+While Howarth has been called a "fan favorite, and one of the best actors in soaps", Todd has been called "one of the greatest characters of all-time" and Howarth's portrayal of him has been called "iconic".The Hollywood Reporter stated that even though Todd was a convicted rapist, he was the most popular character, and Howarth was the most popular actor on OLTL.

 According to Waggett, the rape storyline propelled Todd "onto the list of OLTL's most despicable villains".
 He said that due to the storyline and to Howarth's talent, Todd "became the show's next centerpiece villain and eventually the show's male lead".
 Howarth appeared on several interview shows following his Emmy win in 1994, including the Phil Donahue Show in May, with six other male soap stars, and later that month, on Live! with Regis and Kathie Lee.
 Host Regis Philbin commented on the fact that Howarth was receiving more fan mail than any other American soap opera star, and called him "a terrible villain, who's become a heartthrob to thousands of wildly adoring fans".
 TV Guide referred to Todd as a breakout character.

 At the height of Todd's popularity, which was called "Todd-mania" and "the Todd Manning phenomenon", Howarth was disturbed that so many women were attracted to Todd and that the show's writers had begun to redeem the character.
 In a September 1995 interview with The Hollywood Reporter, the publication stated that Howarth was troubled that "his villainous character became such a fan favorite".
 In October 1995, Howarth told SOD, "People have come up to me and said, 'My 7-year-old loves you.'
 What do I say to that?
 I'm not going to tell them, 'Don't let your 7-year-old watch TV.'
 But I have to say, it's disturbing."
 He gave credit to the show's writers for Todd's popularity, saying that the rapists' trial was well constructed and added, "I think, right now, we're just riding the wave of something that started last summer.
 Beyond that, I don't really know why people like Todd".